 Sea Butterfly Facts

-- The different species have evolved several adaptations unique to them.
-In many species in this rather remarkable order, the gills and shell disappeared completely.
+- But that’s not their only claim to fame.
+More distinctly, the different member species evolved several completely unique adaptations In many species in this quite remarkable grouping of creatures, the gills and shell disappeared completely.

 Sea Butterfly Physical Description

 Since the descriptive term of Sea Butterfly applies to a large number of species, one fact remains unavoidable.
 That’s the fact that physical variations in appearances quite naturally exist.
 However, the different forms naturally share some characteristics.

 Among those mutual traits is sheer size.
 In point of fact, all currently known examples of these creatures develop as comparatively small.
 That’s because an average body length only equals about 0.4 in (1 cm).
 Individuals have a mucous web that extends about 2 in (5 cm).

 Among those species still possessing a shell, the animal appears almost completely transparent.
 Despite the transparency, the shells consist primarily of calcium carbonate.
 The shells further vary greatly in shape between species, and even individuals.

 Finally, the foot of the Sea Butterfly itself constitutes its most memorable feature.
 This has also evolved.
 In this case, the natural process of evolution turned it into a pair of lobes resembling wings.
 These the individuals use to propel themselves slowly through the water.

 - Phylum: Mollusca